Effective Date: 7/1/2025

 Technical and Engineering: Activities associated with technical site assessment, surveys, preliminary analysis and design, final design, construction supervision, installation, inspection, and completion of projects.
 See also Professional/Technical Services.

 Technical Assistance Provider: The person with appropriate credentials identified by the grantee as responsible for the technical quality assurance for a given project or practice.
-Credentials can include conservation partnership Technical Approval Authority (TAA) or Job Approval Authority (JAA); applicable professional licensure; reputable vendor with applicable expertise and liability coverage; or other applicable credentials, training, and/or experience.
-See also Technical Approval Authority
+Credentials can include professional licensure, vendor with applicable expertise and liability coverage, USDA-NRCS Job Approval Authority (JAA), or other applicable credentials, training, and/or experience.

 Technical Quality Assurance: Guarantees throughout each phase of implementation and administration from grantees that appropriate levels of technical expertise are utilized.